DBBUILD

 No matter if you use SQL authentication or Windows authentication, the login you use must map to a database user with dbo as the default schema, or AbaPerls will not let you proceed.
 Obviously, the user needs permission to perform all actions implied by AbaPerls and the files you load.

--save Use this option to save the generated SQL code to file in case you wish to review it.
-If you do not provide a file extension, DBBUILD adds .SQL.
-By default DBBUILD does not save any file.
+‑save Use this option to save the generated SQL code to file in case you wish to review it.
+If you do not provide a file extension, DBBUILD adds .sql.
+By default, DBBUILD does not save any file.

 Do not use the saved SQL code to build another database, but always build your databases directly with DBBUILD.
 Two executions of DBBUILD typically generates different SQL code depending configuration options, whether other subsystems are present in the database, the version of SQL Server etc.